📈 Get daily crypto insights that make you smarter about your money

 Sponsored content, press releases, banner ads, and newsletter placements.
 Put your brand in front of Bitcoin's most engaged audience.

-^ the $10B threshold for federal oversight is smart. lets smaller issuers operate under state rules while the big boys get full federal scrutiny
+3. dual state-federal licensing with $10B threshold is a reasonable compromise. lets smaller issuers operate under state rules while the big players get federal scrutiny

 Leave a Comment